wmeijer221/muBench-experiment/gssi_experiment/gateway_aggregator/results/25_10_a/readme.md

 Any additional changes are marked in the figure name.

+A small-scale experiment is performed, using 400 requests and only 4 different values of ``s1_intensity``.

 # Experimental Environment

 Ran on a single commodity device using minikube.